thkwznk/aseprite-scripts/ROADMAP.md

 - [Improvement] From Aseprite v1.3-rc2 - add a new menu group for the Brush Transformations options

-## Go To
+## Run

 Unreleased:

-- [Fix] Fix a typo in the search label
-- [Improvement] Improve sorting of the search results
+- ...

+Release v1.0.0:

-- [Feature] Allow for searching open files by name
+- [Feature] Allow for searching scripts through a new menu option under _File > Run..._
-- [Feature] Allow for searching for layers and tags within all open files
+- [Feature] Allow for searching commands
+- [Feature] Add a keyboard shortcut for running the last searched script or command